guibegotti/Para_Jecripe/README.md

 # Jecripe_Paralympic
 This is a free code game project students and a professor of UFABC to introduce and disseminate the paralympic games in a wide fashion.

-Please open the Unity Project in Unity 5.1 or further, otherwise it won't work.
+Please open the Unity Project in Unity 5.1 or further.

 The documented comments always will be like: